Lisa O'Rourke

-Lisa Edel O'Rourke (born 13 May 2002) is an Irish amateur boxer who won a gold medal at the 2022 World Championships in the light middleweight division.
+Lisa Edel O'Rourke (born 13 May 2002) is an Irish amateur boxer.
+O'Rourke won a gold medal at the 2022 World Championships in the light middleweight division, and in the 80 kg class at the 2026 European Boxing Championships.

 Career

 O'Rourke won the gold medal at the 2022 World Championships in the light middleweight division, defeating Alcinda Panguana in the final.
 She also won a silver medal at the 2025 World Championships.

 O'Rourke is a double European Under 22 champion, after winning the light middleweight title in 2022 and 2024.

 Personal life

 O'Rourke's sister Aoife is also an international amateur boxer for Ireland.
+In 2025, the sisters made boxing history, by becoming the first sisters to win through to contest a World Championship final in the same tournament.
+Also in 2025, the sisters won gold at the World Hyrox Championships in Chicago.